10 Ways to Add Japanese Style to Your Interior Design

 As you can probably already tell, Japanese design is clean and minimalist.
 Clutter is not contained in these homes.
 As we discussed above, sometimes there isn’t even much furniture in an authentic Japanese home.

 How can you achieve this design aesthetic and still have a home full of furniture and modern comforts?
 The trick is to keep your design simple and uncluttered.
 Most modern design aficionado’s will find this style easy to replicate.

-8) Open Space and Natural Lighting Are Key In Japanese Design
+8) Open Space and Natural Lighting Are Key To Japanese Design

 As mentioned above, open space and minimalist design principles reign in Japanese design.
 So let’s look at another way this design aesthetic is achieved — Natural Lighting.

 Natural light abundantly fills these homes, bringing with it serene views and colors of nature.
 What could be a better way to light up your home?
 Large, expansive windows and ceiling openings such as skylights, are the perfect way to add this bright design into your own home.

 Heavy draperies are also a big no, no. All they do is block this natural light.
 Try keeping your windows clear of any obstruction, but if this is not possible, then opt for a simple bamboo shade or sheer, gauzy curtain panels.
 Natural light — what a bright way to light up your home!

 In keeping with the natural beauty of the outside world, Japanese homes typically contain simple colors from nature.
 Predominant colors are derived from the browns of wooden elements, and the greens of plants.
 Flooring is either wood or grey stone tile, and most walls are replaced with screens that are covered in opaque paper.